 What’s the downside of this option?
 You get locked into a higher monthly payment, which gives you less flexibility in your budget.
 With a 30-year mortgage, you have lower payments, but you could always pay extra to get out of the loan sooner.

 When you refinance to a 15-year mortgage, you’ll get stuck in the higher payment.
 Plus, you’ll have to deal with the actual costs of refinancing.
 Then, if your income fluctuates for any reason, you may struggle to deal with the higher mortgage payment.

-For this reason, you should definitely take time to consider whether or not refinancing to a 15-year mortgage is the best option for your needs.
+For this reason, you should definitely take time to consider whether or not refinancing a 30-year mortgage 15 years is the best option for your needs.
 If you have plenty of room in your budget to cover the increased payments, it might be.
-But if you're currently working on other competing financial goals, refinancing may not be your best bet.
+But if you’re currently working on other competing financial goals, refinancing to a shorter term may not be your best bet.

 2. Refinance, but keep the same payments

 Many who refinance do so to reduce their monthly payments.
 But if you refinance, you can double up by reducing your interest rate and continuing to make the same monthly payment.

 This has the same result as making extra payments each month on your current mortgage but gives you a lower required payment.
 That means you have more budget flexibility and can pay more towards your mortgage principal each month without ever-increasing your payment.